 Riding High Above the City

 12:30 pm: In the early afternoon, grab a taxi to the base of Quito's TelefériQo.
-The cable car carries you from the city streets (keep in mind that Quito is already located at high altitude) up the slopes of the closest volcano to the city, Volcán Pichincha, to a dizzying, dazzling 12,942 feet.
+The cable car carries you from the city streets (keep in mind that Quito is already located at a high altitude) up the slopes of the closest volcano to the city, Volcán Pichincha, to a dizzying, dazzling 12,942 feet (3,945 m).
 The views of Quito below, set against the immense Andean peaks, are well worth the trip.
 There's further hiking on offer from the top cable car station, as well as a café.
 Alternatively, grab food and drinks in town for a picnic lunch at the top.

 Views are usually best in the morning, so if you wish to leave off from Old Town sightseeing a little earlier, do so.
 Bring a warm coat: it can get very chilly at the top.
 Allow at least two to three hours for the whole TelefériQo experience.
 Read this article to find out more about the essential attractions of Ecuador.

-Chocolate, Coffee, and Colonial History
+Chocolate, Coffee & Colonial History

 3:00 pm: Take a taxi from the TelefériQo cable car base to the Museo Nacional, located in the New Town just south of La Mariscal.
 Though slightly out of the way, it's located in a lovely setting, and it's often considered Quito's (and Ecuador's) best museum.
 The exhibits cover Ecuadorian history, from the Pre-Columbian peoples in Ecuador through to the colonial era.
 The ceramics are particularly impressive.

-In early evening, the oldest observatory in South America, located in the same park, opens for viewing the skies.
+In the early evening, the oldest observatory in South America, located in the same park, opens for viewing the skies.
 The views are often exceptionally clear in this part of the Andes, so if you're interested in stars, consider factoring this stop into your evening plan.

 From Museo Nacional, you can walk a half-mile into the heart of La Mariscal, the definitive nightlife district of the city.
-This is where you'll find lots of restaurants, bars, and clubs.
+This is where you'll find many restaurants, bars, and clubs.
 But first, it's time to sample another of Ecuador's famous products: chocolate.
 There are several chocolate shops and chocolate-tasting cafés in Quito, including Republica del Cacao, where you can sample all sorts of chocolates.
-If you're really into chocolate, consider adding another stop to your morning plan in the Old Town: Pacari chocolate shop, by Plaza Grande.
+If you're really into chocolate, consider adding another stop to your morning plan in the Old Town: Pacari chocolate shop by Plaza Grande.

-Stargazing and Bar-hopping
+Stargazing & Bar-hopping

 6:30 pm: After you've enjoyed some stargazing at the observatory, explore Quito's lively nightlife scene around La Mariscal.
 Options are numerous: try coffee and people-watching at Coffee Tree, then have some drinks and enjoy live music at La Estación or El Pobre Diablo.

 At the end of the night, take a taxi back to the Old Town.
 And consider spending a few more days in town!
-If you do, check out this recommended itinerary for Quito & the Galapagos islands.
+If you do, check out this recommended itinerary for Quito & the Galápagos islands.